Hrushikraj/mastg/tests-beta/android/MASVS-PRIVACY/MASTG-TEST-0x01.md

 ## Observation

-The output should contain the list of dangerous permissions declared by the app, including:
+The output should contain the list of permissions declared by the app.

-- The permission name (e.g., `android.permission.CAMERA`)
-- The permission group it belongs to (e.g., Camera, Location, Contacts)
-- Whether it is a dangerous permission requiring runtime consent

 ## Evaluation